Bhagya-vishwakarma-29/TimeTable/README.md

 4. **Place Configuration Files**:

-- Ensure the required input files (`combined.xlsx` and `Rooms.csv`) are in the project directory (see Section 4 for details).
+- Ensure the required input files (`combined.csv` and `rooms.csv`) are in the project directory (see Section 4 for details).

 5. **Run the Application**:

 - Run the script to generate timetables:
   ```
-  python script.py
+  python TT_gen.py
   ```
-- The script will generate `timetables.xlsx` and, if applicable, `unscheduled_courses.xlsx`.
+- The script will generate:
+  - `timetable_all_departments.xlsx` - The main timetable file with all department schedules
+  - `unscheduled_courses.xlsx` - Report of courses that couldn't be fully scheduled
+  - `all_faculty_timetables.xlsx` - Individual schedules for all faculty members
-- **Screenshot Placeholder**: [Insert screenshot of the terminal showing the `python script.py` command and the output messages]
+- **Screenshot Placeholder**: [Insert screenshot of the terminal showing the `python TT_gen.py` command and the output messages]

 ---

 ### 4. Setting Up Configuration Files

-The system requires two input files to operate: `combined.xlsx` and `Rooms.csv`.
+The system requires two input files to operate: `combined.csv` and `rooms.csv`.
 These files must be placed in the project directory.

 #### Required Configuration Files

-1. **combined.xlsx**:
+1. **combined.csv**:

 - **Purpose**: Contains course data for scheduling.
 - **Format** (example):
   ```
-  Course Code,Course Name,Department,Semester,Faculty,L,T,P,S,Elective
+  Course Code,Course Name,Department,Semester,Faculty,L,T,P,S,C,Schedule,total_students
-  CS301,Software Engineering,CSE,5,Dr. Smith,3,1,0,0,No
+  CS301,Software Engineering,CSE,5,Dr. Smith,3,1,0,0,4,Yes,60
-  EC201,Circuits,ECE,3,Dr. Jones,2,1,2,0,No
+  EC201,Circuits,ECE,3,Dr. Jones,2,1,2,0,4,Yes,45
   ```
 - **Fields**:
-  - `Course Code`: Unique course identifier (e.g., CS301, b1CS101 for electives).
+  - `Course Code`: Unique course identifier (e.g., CS301, or basket courses like B1(CS101/CS102)).
   - `Course Name`: Name of the course.
   - `Department`: Department (e.g., CSE, ECE, DSAI).
   - `Semester`: Semester number (e.g., 1 to 8).
-  - `Faculty`: Instructor name.
+  - `Faculty`: Instructor name (can include multiple options separated by '/' or multiple instructors).
-  - `L,T,P,S`: Lecture, Tutorial, Practical, Self-study hours (integers; S is optional).
+  - `L,T,P,S`: Lecture, Tutorial, Practical, Self-study hours (integers).
+  - `C`: Total credits for the course.
-  - `Elective`: Yes/No, indicating if the course is an elective.
+  - `Schedule`: Yes/No, indicating if the course should be scheduled (optional).
+  - `total_students`: Number of students registered for the course (used for room allocation).

-2. **Rooms.csv**:
+2. **rooms.csv**:

 - **Purpose**: Contains room data for scheduling.
 - **Format** (example):
   ```
-  roomNumber,type
-  A101,LECTURE_ROOM
-  LabA,COMPUTER_LAB
-  Room201,SEATER_120
+  id,roomNumber,type,capacity
+  1,A101,LECTURE_ROOM,60
+  2,Lab1,COMPUTER_LAB,35
+  3,Room201,SEATER_120,120
   ```
 - **Fields**:
+  - `id`: Unique identifier for the room.
-  - `roomNumber`: Room identifier (e.g., A101, LabA).
+  - `roomNumber`: Room identifier (e.g., A101, Lab1).
-  - `type`: Room type (LECTURE_ROOM, COMPUTER_LAB, SEATER_120).
+  - `type`: Room type (LECTURE_ROOM, COMPUTER_LAB, HARDWARE_LAB, SEATER_120, SEATER_240).
+  - `capacity`: Maximum number of students the room can accommodate.

 #### Steps to Configure

-1. Place `combined.xlsx` and `Rooms.csv` in the project directory (same folder as the script).
+1. Place `combined.csv` and `rooms.csv` in the project directory (same folder as the script).
-2. Edit the files using Excel or a text editor to match your institution’s data.
+2. Edit the files using Excel or a text editor to match your institution's data.

-- **Screenshot Placeholder**: [Insert screenshot of the project directory showing `combined.xlsx` and `Rooms.csv`]
+- **Screenshot Placeholder**: [Insert screenshot of the project directory showing `combined.csv` and `rooms.csv`]

 ---